 Question: Will my Rhode Island personal injury lawyer keep what I tell him confidential?

-A number of costs incurred in your case vary from case to case and depend on how complex your persoanl injury case is.
-The more serious your injuries are the more out of pocket expenses that may be incurred.
+Another example of out-of-pocket expenses you may incur is a filing fee for filing the complaint in Providence/kent / Newport or Washington County Superior Court and the price for the personal injury complaint process service.
+The number of costs incurred in your case varies from case to point and depends on how complicated your personal injury case is.
+The more serious your injuries are, the more out-of-pocket expenses may be incurred.
 Most attorneys will get prior approval before incurring a substantial cost on your behalf.